-Weekly conference discussing a topic of current interest in Internal Medicine.
+Weekly conference at each of our two affiliate hospitals that discusses a topic of current interest in Internal Medicine.

-Daily presentation of a single case by a senior resident with the discussion focused on forming differential diagnoses and diagnostic/therapeutic approaches.
+Daily presentation of a single case by a senior resident with the discussion focused on clinical reasoning, forming differential diagnoses and exploring diagnostic/therapeutic approaches.

-Daily curriculum-based didactic conference presented by a member of the UMKC faculty.
-The first month of the year is devoted to emergencies in medicine.
+Daily curriculum-based didactic conferences presented by a member of our UMKC faculty.
+The first month the year is devoted to emergencies in medicine to prepare our new interns and seniors to manage the unexpected they may face on the wards.

 Conferences during the “+1” week based on the Yale Office-Based Medicine Curriculum.